BurnOutTrader/fund-forge/ff_data_server/src/rithmic_api/RITHMIC_SETUP.md

 The templates files can be found in `ff_data_server/data/rithmic_credentials/inactive`

 ## Historical Data
+Rithmic Historical data is capped at around 20 Gb per week.

 To download historical data you need to add the symbols to the download list for the specified brokerage.
 The download list can be found in ff_data-server/data/credentials/{Brokerage}_credentials/download_list.toml (see folder structure above).